Hacking Chinese

 Type: Resource collection

 One of my favourite listening resources used to be 锵锵三人行, hosted by 竇文濤, and it still is, even though the show was closed down a few years ago.
-The program aired daily for over fifteen years, so there’s a virtually unlimited amount of content still available, most of it easy to access through podcast platforms such as Spotify, and many episodes can also be found on YouTube.
+The program aired daily for over fifteen years, so there’s a virtually unlimited amount of content still available, most of it is easy to access through podcast platforms such as Spotify, and many episodes can also be found on YouTube.

 Here, I also recommend 圆桌派, which is the spiritual sequel of 锵锵三人行 with the same host and a similar style, although with different and maybe less sensitive content.
 The show is still going strong as of 2022 and is excellent for advanced listening practice!
 You can easily find the show on YouTube or any of the Chinese video streaming sites, as well as various podcast providers.